biod/sambamba/README.md

 - `slice` quickly extracts a region into a new file, tweaking only first/last chunks
 - and more (you'll have to try)

-Even though Sambamba started out as a samtools clone we are now in the process of adding new functionality - also in the [BioD project](https://github.com/biod/BioD).
 The D language is extremely suitable for high performance computing (HPC).
-At this point we think that the BAM format is here to stay for processing sequencing data and we aim to make it easy to parse and process BAM files.
+At this point we think that the BAM format is here to stay for processing reference guided sequencing data and we aim to make it easy to parse and process BAM files.

 Sambamba is free and open source software, licensed under GPLv2+.
 See manual pages [online](https://lomereiter.github.io/sambamba/docs/sambamba-view.html)